hashobject/perun.io/resources/guides/built-ins.md

 ### pandoc

 To keep things simple and avoid any external dependencies, Markdown was recommended above.
-Perun uses the Java implementation of Markdown, [Pegdown](https://github.com/sirthias/pegdown).
+Perun uses a Java Markdown parser by default [Flexmark](https://github.com/vsch/flexmark-java).
 However, if you are willing to endure one more install step, [Pandoc](http://pandoc.org/MANUAL.html#pandocs-markdown) is the functional, Haskell-y mother of all markup format converters, which supports a very useful superset of Markdown.
 Most notably, [tables](http://pandoc.org/MANUAL.html#tables), [footnotes](http://pandoc.org/MANUAL.html#footnotes), and [math notation](http://pandoc.org/MANUAL.html#footnotes) support is quite seamless and out of the box.

 The `pandoc` task options are: